- Beggar’s Buttons

-- Harms native fauna species with its burs, as there have been occasional incidences where birds and bats have become entangled in the burs and perished.
+- There have been occasional incidences where birds and bats have become entangled in the burs and died.

-- Hosts powdery mildew and root rot, which can spread to farmer’s crops and reduce crop yield.
+- Common Burdock hosts powdery mildew and root rot, which can spread to farmer’s crops and reduce crop yield.

-- Taints dairy products when grazed by livestock.
+- Burdock taints dairy products when grazed by livestock.

 - Burs can become tangled in horses’ manes and sheep’s wool, damaging their quality and reducing their value.